Out in the UK This Week

 Undefeated (Dogwoof, cert E, DVD)

 “Young men of character, discipline and commitment end up winning in life and they end up winning in football.”
 The words of Memphis coach Bill Courtney, who tries to turn a nowheresville side into winners – and more importantly, men – in the Hoop Dreams-inflected documentary which won an Oscar earlier this year.
 Whether you like American football or not, you will like this film.
-It paints the picture of America that the world is still mad for – a country full of people with heart, who speak their mind, who are respectful, god-fearing.
+It paints the picture of America that the world is still mad for – a country full of people with heart, who speak their mind, who are respectful and god-fearing rather than god-bothering.
 As for the film – it’s brilliant.

 Cosmopolis (Entertainment One, cert 15, Blu-ray/DVD)

 Just when you thought existential drama was dead, back comes David Cronenberg with a supercool, absurdist adaptation of Don DeLillo’s novel. which follows a Keanu-like billionaire (Robert Pattinson) on a long limo ride round a city falling apart, besieged by anti-globalisation protesters.
 Pattinson might or might not be much of an actor but he probably does know a thing or two about being found entirely attractive by women, so having sex with a succession of hot babes is probably no stretch for him.
 The sex also helps fill in the gaps between the existentialist non-sequitur dialogue and punctuates a film that is meant to be dull, blank, horizonless.
 It’s a hard film to get into, but it’s strangely rewarding once you do.
 Camus in a limo.